-7.3.2 Violence against the person where victim was 18 or over at time of reporting
+7.3.2 Violence against the person where victim was 18 or over at time of reporting but under 18 at time of offence

 Crimes are recorded based on the date the crime was reported to the police, rather than the date on which the offence occurred.
 For the majority of crimes the reported date and the occurrence date are the same, in other words the age of the victim at the time the offence was committed is that same as the time of report to police.
 However there are occasions where there can be a large gap between the date the offence occurred and the date the offence was then reported to the police.